acorn-io/runtime/docs/docs/39-Authoring Acornfiles/07-args-and-profiles.md

 ### Complex data input / merging

 When allowing the user to pass complex structures to the Acorn, you can merge that with data predefined in localData.
-If you would like the user to be able to override the default localData copy of the config, you will need to also define it with `<type> | *<default>` in the localData section of the Acorn file.
+If you would like the user to be able to override the default localData copy of the config, you will need to also define it with `<type> | *<default>` in the localData section of the Acornfile.

 Merging data is done with the `&` operator.